Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 #### To use this AI for naval and land vehicles:

-* Set "AngleBeforeRoll" to 180, so your ship yaws to turn all the time.
+* Set `AngleBeforeRoll = 180`, so your ship yaws to turn all the time.
-* Set "CruiseAltitude" to the typical altitude of your vehicle.
+* Set `CruiseAltitude` to the typical altitude of your vehicle.
 This isn't strictly necessary to do but it helps the AI not be confused.
-* Set "DeployAlt" to some large negative value so it won't try to do a water start and thus turn off the engines.
+* Set `DeployAlt` to some large negative value so it won't try to do a water start and thus turn off the engines.
-* Set "DriveMode" to 0 or 1 for water/land mode controls respectively.
+* Set `DriveMode` to `0` or `1` for water/land mode controls respectively.
 * You will probably want to make your vehicle an orbiter (see above) so it won't try to strafe the enemy and collide with them.
 * Set other parameters as desired to control the behavior of the ship.
 Good luck!

 #### To use this AI for hovercraft, helicopters, or airships:

-* Set "AngleBeforeRoll" to 180, so your ship yaws to turn all the time.
+* Set `AngleBeforeRoll = 180`, so your ship yaws to turn all the time.
-* Set "MaxElevationAngle" to 0 so that your ship won't pitch up or down.
+* Set `MaxElevationAngle = 0` so that your ship won't pitch up or down.
-* To use thrusters to control altitude, set UseAltitudeJets = true.
+* To use thrusters to control altitude, set `UseAltitudeJets = true`.
-* To use helicopter blades to control altitude, choose some spinners to set in HeliSpinners and/or some dediblades to set in HeliDediblades, or set either of these options to 'all', and set min and max helicopter blade speeds to an appropriate value for your helicopter.
+* To use helicopter blades to control altitude, choose some spinners to set in `HeliSpinners` and/or some dediblades to set in `HeliDediblades`, or set either of these options to `'all'`, and set min and max helicopter blade speeds to an appropriate value for your helicopter.
-* You may gain some benefit from using smaller values of "PitchDamping".
-If the default value isn't working, try something like 20.
-This will make a hovercraft more sensitive to deviations in pitch.

 #### To use this AI for ramming/kamikaze vehicles:

-* In the dogfighting options, set MatchTargetAltitude = true and MatchAltitudeOffset = 0.
-This will make the AI try to match altitudes with the target vehicle.
-MatchAltitudeRange will control how far away the AI will try to do this.
+* In the dogfighting options, set `MatchTargetAltitude = true` and `MatchAltitudeOffset = 0`.
+This will make the AI try to match altitudes with the target vehicle. `MatchAltitudeRange` will control how far away the AI will try to do this.
-* Set UsePredictiveGuidance = true so the vehicle aims where the target will be, not where it is.
+* Set `UsePredictiveGuidance = true` so the vehicle aims where the target will be, not where it is.
-* Set AngleBeforeTurn = 0 so that the vehicle heads directly towards the enemy.
+* Set `AngleBeforeTurn = 0` so that the vehicle heads directly towards the enemy.
-* Set AvoidTarget = false so the collision avoidance code does not try to steer away from a collision.
+* Set `AvoidTarget = false` OR `CollisionTThreshold = 0` so the collision avoidance code does not try to steer away from a collision.

 #### How to improve FPS

 This AI does a lot of "thinking", potentially considering information about every vehicle and enemy missile in play, many times per second.
 Under some conditions this can make the AI slow to run, reducing FPS -- particularly this can occur in "swarm builds" in which many copies of this AI are operating in parallel.
 There are several options which can be used to mitigate this problem:

-* Turn off missile avoidance (set WarningMainframe = -1) if your vehicle doesn't need it.
+* Turn off missile avoidance (set `WarningMainframe = -1`) if your vehicle doesn't need it.
-* Turn off collision detection if you don't think it will be helpful (set "AvoidFriendlies" and/or "AvoidOtherEnemies" to false as appropriate).
+* Turn off collision detection if you don't think it will be helpful (set `AvoidFriendlies` and/or `AvoidOtherEnemies` to `false` as appropriate).
-* Finally, and perhaps most importantly, increase UpdateRate to 2 or more.
+* Finally, and perhaps most importantly, increase `UpdateRate` to `2` or more.
 This will do the most to help, but it will slightly reduce the responsiveness of your vehicle.
 Your vehicle will still fly, but it won't update it's desired heading or altitude as often.

 #### Where to find SubConstruct IDs

-SubConstruct IDs are needed for the HeliSpinners, VTSpinners, VTOLSpinners, and ExcludeSpinners options.
+SubConstruct IDs are needed for the `HeliSpinners`, `VTSpinners`, `VTOLSpinners`, and `ExcludeSpinners` options.
 These IDs are attached to spinner blocks.
 You can find them in the lower-left hand corner of the Spinner GUI, as follows:

 <p align="center">